fieldtrip/website/development/realtime/biosemi.md

 You will need the Labview DLL (or shared object), which you can download from [the Biosemi website](http://www.biosemi.com/download.htm).
 Depending on your platform, you might be able to get ready-made binaries, or you need to compile this yourself.

-For compiling the ''biosemi2ft'' tool, change to the ''realtime/datasource/biosemi'' directory and type ''make''.
+For compiling the "biosemi2ft" tool, change to the "realtime/datasource/biosemi" directory and type "make".
 The Makefile will also work with the MinGW compiler on Windows.
 Note that you might need to compile the buffer library first.

 ## External links